NieuwlandGeo/SLDReader/docs/api.md

 ### Reader

-Creates a object from an sld xml string, for internal usage
+Creates a object from an sld xml string,

 **Parameters**